grange85/ahfow-www/_posts/2023-12-18-my-record-collection-096-luna-time-egg-nog-red-vinyl.md

  - PRO: _Egg Nog_ makes abudant use of sleigh bells - the most Christmassy instrument!
  - CON: _Egg Nog_ is an instrumental so no Christmassy lyrics about bearded gents or sleigh rides or having a simply wonderful time!
  - CON: Luna have [played Egg Nog live](/database/tracks/egg-nog/#live) all year round.
- - PRO: The label has the words "Merry Christmas from Luna&#178;" written on it ... on both sides!?
+ - PRO: The label has the words "Merry Christmas from Luna&#178;" written on it... on both sides!?
  - CON: _Egg Nog_ is the b-side.

 Dean once described _Egg Nog_ as "one of the best things we ever put to tape", see what you think: